jthweb/GreenGold/README.md

 ### Prerequisites

 -   A modern web browser.
--   A Google Gemini API Key.
+-   An API Key from a cloud provider that serves the AI model.

 ### Local Development

-This project is set up to run directly in a browser-based development environment that can serve static files and manage environment variables, such as Google AI Studio or a similar platform.
+This project is set up to run directly in a browser-based development environment that can serve static files and manage environment variables.

 1.  **Set up your environment variables:**
-    Ensure your development environment has a variable named `API_KEY` set to your valid Google Gemini API Key.
+    Ensure your development environment has a variable named `API_KEY` set to your valid API Key.
 The application reads the key directly from `process.env.API_KEY`.

 2.  **Serve the files:**
     Use a simple static file server to serve the `index.html` at the root.
 All module imports are handled via an import map in `index.html`.